soyart/soyart/README.md

 ### Personal projects me and my friends find useful

 - 🔒 [gfc](https://github.com/artnoi43/gfc) - my first working program in Go!
-It is used to encrypt/decrypt with AES256-GCM, AES256-CTR, and RSA OAEP SHA256.
+It is used to encrypt/decrypt with AES256 or RSA.

 - 💰 [FnGoBot](https://github.com/artnoi43/fngobot) - a Telegram chat bot for tracking/alerting prices from financial markets.